 Mirror of the CryptoJS AES-256-CBC + IV-hex-prefix pattern used by Adonis/Express middlewares (and similar).
 Paste the encrypted payload + secret key to decrypt, or paste plaintext to produce a payload your server can decrypt with the same library.
 100% in your browser — keys never leave your machine.

-Check website security headers
+Check HTTP headers

 Exactly what the middleware below produces — 32-char hex IV concatenated with the CryptoJS AES base64 ciphertext (which starts with U2FsdGVkX1 because CryptoJS uses OpenSSL's salted format when the key is a string passphrase).